Skip to content

 Blue Zones – where Longevity is at home

-Before Dan Buettner published the article “The Secrets of Long Life” in the journal National Geographic in 2005, the blue zones of our planet were mostly meaning the oceans.
-Today the Blue Zones are five longevity strongholds.
+Before Dan Buettner published the article “The Secrets of Long Life” in the journal National Geographic in 2005, the blue zones of our planet usually means the oceans.
+Today, the Blue Zones are five longevity strongholds.

-Buettner and his team went looking for places where there were not only an above-average number of centenarians (Centenerians) but also groups of people who had grown old without health problems such as heart disease, obesity, cancer or diabetes.
-The American researcher found what he was looking for in the following five places:
+Buettner and his team started looking for places where there was not only above-average number of centenarians but also groups of people who without health problems such as heart disease, obesity, cancer or diabetes.
+The American researcher found them in the following five places:

 • Ikaria in Greece